by Ephrem the Syrian

-The Good One formed the body
+The Good One fashioned the body

 to teach the erring

-how great is the work of his hands
+how great is the work of his hands —

-The Just One breathed the soul
+The Just One breathed a soul

-to teach how great she is
+to teach how much greater it is

-beyond that of the beasts
+than that of the beasts,

-in which he did not breathe.
+into which he did not breathe.

-its mouth is silent and dumb.
+its mouth is still and dumb;

 its mouth also speaks.